LoloD4/100-days-of-code/log.md

 **Thoughts:** It's been a week since I've coded or studied code.
 I heard about Webflow and took a few hrs to study the program...but no code invloved.
 Started a HTML & CSS cheatsheet on Codepen.
 Coding from memory to see how much information I've retained....so far, its not looking like much.
 I feel my coding journey is going to take 200days to to even scratch the surface, but im not in a rush.

+### Day 20: Tues Sept 25, 2018

+**Today's Progress**: Tribute Page Codepen

+**Thoughts:** To help the process I created a mockup in photoshop then used Basic HTML, CSS & Bootstrap to arrange the elements in attempt to make it responsive.
+Added background, Header Images, Nav Bar & Bio.
+So far all responsive but Im going to try to recreate the Bio Header with Google Fonts instead of using an img.